^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Damage to the wrist joint is various and can arise on the basis of traumatic, infectious-inflammatory, degenerative and congenital causes.
-Among all injuries of the musculoskeletal system, injuries and diseases of the wrist joint range from 4 to 6%.
+Wrist joint injuries are varied and may arise from traumatic, infectious-inflammatory, degenerative and congenital causes.
+Among all musculoskeletal injuries, wrist joint injuries and diseases account for 4 to 6%.

-Indications for arthroscopy of the wrist joint
+Indications for wrist arthroscopy

 • Arthroscopic synovectomy.

-• Detection and removal of intraarticular bodies.
+• Detection and removal of intra-articular bodies.

 • Ganglionectomy.